Geoff’s Wedding

 I'm just verifying that.

-south first or this like like not this spot in particular but like this stretch like
+Like, not this spot in particular, but like this stretch.

 On Mary, yeah.
-South of Mary.
+South First of Mary.

 The lady who owned that tattoo parlor, without getting into specifics or names, the lady who owned that tattoo parlor, Gus and I saw her during the pandemic and she was homeless.
 Oh, no way.